davisli1/teammanagement/README.md

 * Users should be able to edit employees

 ### Built with:
-* Django: Backend framework to develop database
+* Django: Backend Python framework
-* HTML: For frontend

 ### How to run app on VSCode:
 1. Close repository from Github: gh repo clone davisli1/teammanagement